aeraposo/Data-440-Raposo/project_1.md

 **Creating a Geometric Bar Plot with your Simple Feature object:**<br/>

 After my computer took a brief hiatus to delete its own operating system, I was able to start project 1!<br/>
-For this project, I attained my data from [GADM]( https://gadm.org/), which provides geospatial and population data for each country and its subdivisions.
+- For this project, I attained my data from [GADM]( https://gadm.org/), which provides geospatial and population data for each country and its subdivisions.
 I selected Uganda and began by downloading a zip file containing the necessary shapefiles (shp).
 Shp files contain both geospatial information, in the form of polygons, and descriptive population measurements.
 After familiarizing myself with the data and producing some base level plots during week 2, week 3 began with making a geometric bar plot with a simple features object
 - Read more about the specifics of making the bar plot [HERE](https://aeraposo.github.io/Data-440-Raposo/geo_bar_plot.md)
 ![geo. bar plot](https://aeraposo.github.io/Data-440-Raposo/geo_bar.png)<br/>

 **De facto description of human settlements and urban areas (accessibility 1)**<br/>
-For this portion of the project, I generated a map of the district of Kumi, Uganda that shows areas of poplation settlement/ urban areas.
-To create such a map, I generated a planar point pattern(PPP) of the country.
+- For this portion of the project, I generated a map of the district of Kumi, Uganda that shows areas of poplation settlement/ urban areas.<br/>
+- I selected Uganda because of the Radient Earth research I was working on at the time and thought that maps of Uganda (on of the countries of interest) may be useful in better understanding the data.
+I chose Kumi randomly after verifying that its population total wasn't too high for the purposes of the project.<br/>
+- To create such a map, I generated a planar point pattern(PPP) of the country.
 The planar point pattern is a visual representation of population dispersal.
 This pattern is randomly generated using the rpoint() method, which makes random predictions about population distribution based on defining features and variations in input data within a defined window (in this case, the window contained only Uganda).
 I also took a closer look at this area by generating a similar ppp of Kumi unioned with its neighboring districts Ngora and Bukedea.<br/>

 ![planar point pattern](https://aeraposo.github.io/Data-440-Raposo/ppp_uga.png)<br/>